Mesothelioma Surgery

 Did you know

-If a patient has less advanced mesothelioma, surgery might be done with curative intent.
+If a patient has less advanced mesothelioma, surgery may be performed with curative intent.
 The term "curative" is more of an expression in the medical field.

 With the treatment of any cancer, remission is the primary goal.
 Remission means there are no signs of cancer on test results, but doctors agree the cancer can come back.
 This is why some doctors don't use the word "cure."